The Neuroscience of Love: Why Your Heart Hurts

 How Childhood Shapes The Neuroscience of Love In Adulthood

 If, as a child, you reached out and were met most of the time with warmth and consistency, your brain learned, When I need someone, someone comes.
 The neuroscience of love in that brain tends to support a sense that closeness is generally safe.
-As an adult, you might still feel upset, angry, or hurt, but deep down you believe repair is possible.
+As an adult, you might still experience upset, angry, or hurt, but deep down you believe repair is possible.

 I once worked with a client I will call Elena.
 Growing up, she was told that she was too sensitive and that crying was a sign of weakness.
 Her caregivers were present physically but distant emotionally.
 The neuroscience of love in her brain wired closeness together with a quiet dread of being judged.
 In her romantic relationships, when she felt vulnerable, her heart hurt almost immediately.
 Her chest would tighten, and she would rush to correct everything before anyone could disapprove.
 The neuroscience of love explained why.
-Her brain had decided long ago that showing need was dangerous.
+Her brain had decided long ago that showing need was dangerousshowing need was dangerous.

 How Early Patterns Show Up In Your Body Today